 Bucking and bolting are always unwanted horse behaviors.
 No matter the reason, it’s not pretty when your horse pitches a fit or streaks off at warp nine.
 Speed control is a beautiful thing.
 Horses have to learn it.
-Which means you may have to teach it.
+Which means you have to teach your horse how to slow down.

 This article explains how to teach, not how to rehabilitate horses with deeply ingrained bad habits.
 That’s an entirely different topic.